Kaizen vs Red Team

 AI agents don't organize by department.
 They organize by process.
 An agent doesn't care whether a task belongs to "marketing" or "ops" or "finance."
 It cares about the trigger, the data, the output, and the next state.
 Agents don't tolerate ambiguity any better than humans do.
 They just fail visibly when they encounter it.
 That's the thing that finally makes the cost of unclear process visible.

 Second, he described how NVIDIA runs.
 He calls it extreme co-design: no one-on-ones, no siloed ownership.
 Every expert, whether memory, CPU, GPU, optics, or cooling, is in the room on every problem.
-The problem decides who's needed.
-Not the org chart.
+The problem decides who's needed, not the org chart.

 That reframed something I've been chewing on.